Pedrohamoura-Git/Frontend-Mentor-Challenges/Javascript, HTML & CSS/faq-accordion-card-main/README.md

-# Frontend Mentor - Fylo dark theme landing page
+# Frontend Mentor - FAQ accordion card

 <img src="../../frontend-mentor-logo.png" width="180px">
-This is a solution to the <a href="https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd" alt="Fylo dark theme landing page
+This is a solution to the <a href="https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam" alt="FAQ accordion card
-">Testimonials grid section</a><br><br>
+">FAQ accordion card</a><br><br>

 *Frontend Mentor challenges help you improve your coding skills by building realistic projects.*